Flow Bots

 5. New Incoming Search

-Allows you to trigger the flow when a new search arrives.
+Triggers the flow when a new call is received.

 Available Channel: The channel where the search was made